marcusjwhelan/binary-type-tree/README.md

 # binary-type-tree
 A binary search tree with AVL balancing.

 I will be working to add different balancing techniques such as red black trees, scapegoat, and splay.
-Uses ES6 module system and can be used on the front end and for Node.
-It's 2017 why not write the module system in ES6.
+Uses Commonjs module system.
 Every utility function, type, interface, and class are able to be imported from the module or as one object.

 ## Previous Important Issues